-The condensed consolidated financial statements include the accounts of HealthEquity, Inc. and its wholly owned subsidiaries, HealthEquity Trust Company, HEQ Insurance Services, Inc., HealthEquity Advisors, LLC and HealthEquity Retirement Services, LLC (collectively referred to as the "Company").
+The condensed consolidated financial statements include the accounts of HealthEquity, Inc. and its wholly owned subsidiaries, HealthEquity Trust Company, HEQ Insurance Services, Inc., HealthEquity Advisors, LLC, and HealthEquity Retirement Services, LLC (collectively referred to as the "Company").

-The Company has a 4% ownership interest in a public company that is a leader in administering Consumer-Directed Benefits.
-The Company measures the investment at fair value, and all gains and losses on the investment, realized and unrealized, are recognized in other income (expense), net in the consolidated statements of operations and comprehensive income.
-The investment was valued at \$77.4 million as of April 30, 2019 and is included in other investments on the accompanying condensed consolidated balance sheet.
+As of July 31, 2019, the Company held a 4% ownership interest in WageWorks.
+The Company measured the investment at fair value, and all unrealized gains on the investment were recognized in other income (expense), net in the condensed consolidated statements of operations and comprehensive income.
+The investment was valued at \$81.1 million as of July 31, 2019 and is included in investments on the accompanying condensed consolidated balance sheet.

 The Company has a 22% ownership interest in a limited partnership for investment in and the management of early stage companies in the healthcare industry; this partnership interest is accounted for using the equity method of accounting.
-The investment was approximately \$0.2 million as of April 30, 2019 and is included in other investments on the accompanying condensed consolidated balance sheet.
+The investment was approximately \$0.2 million as of July 31, 2019 and is included in investments on the accompanying condensed consolidated balance sheet.

 The Company has a 1% ownership interest in a limited partnership that engages in the development of technology-based financial healthcare products.
 The Company elected the measurement alternative for non-marketable equity investments to account for the investment.
-The investment was valued at \$0.5 million as of April 30, 2019 and is included in other investments on the accompanying condensed consolidated balance sheet.
+The investment was valued at \$0.5 million as of July 31, 2019 and is included in investments on the accompanying condensed consolidated balance sheet.